 We'll need to follow a few steps to get the build process set up in our environment.
 To start with, we want to use degit to set up our build system.
 Using this package, you can download "templates" (partially built applications with some default configuration) to help you fast track your development workflow.

 # Clone the template npx degit chromaui/intro-storybook-angular-template taskbox cd taskbox # Install dependencies npm install

 Now we can quickly check that the various environments of our application are working properly:

-# Run the test runner (Jest) in a terminal: npm run test # Start the component explorer on port 6006: npm run storybook # Run the frontend app proper on port 4200: npm run start
+# Start the component explorer on port 6006: ng run taskbox:storybook # Run the frontend app proper on port 4200: ng serve

-Our three frontend app modalities: automated test (Jest), component development (Storybook), and the app itself.
+Our main frontend app modalities: component development (Storybook), and the application itself.

 Depending on what part of the app you’re working on, you may want to run one or more of these simultaneously.
 Since our current focus is creating a single UI component, we’ll stick with running Storybook.

 At this stage it's safe to add our files to a local repository.
 Run the following commands to initialize a local repository, add and commit the changes we've done so far.

 git add .

 git branch -M main